khelifiMohamedYacine/Group-project/README.md

 We have also taken regular snapshots of our Kanban board since 6/2/25, archiving them here:
 [insert link]

 We have kept a detailed record of our group meetings here:
 [insert link]

 ---

 ### Technical Documents:
-Our frontend technical documentation explains our HTML, CSS and JavaScript code:
+Our Architecture Overview explains our web application's front-end, back-end, use of Django, and database structure:
 [insert link]

-Our backend technical documentation explains our Python and Django code, as well as our tests:
+Our Testing Documentation explains our Django unit tests and manual validation tests:
 [insert link]

-Source code snapshot (still unsure of what this actually is):
-[insert link]

 ---

 ### Product Documents:
+Our Requirements Analysis documentation is here:
+[insert link]

-Our requirements analysis documentation is here:
+Our Design Plan documentation is here:
 [insert link]

 Our User Interface (UI) design mockups are here: